minskMedve/minskMedve.github.io/_pages/about.md

 ### Linguistics
 - Agglutinative features of languages and Morphophonology are my favourite!
-- Currently being interested in Slavic languages including Slovak and Interslavic (<lat>Medžuslovjansky</lat>).
+- Currently being interested in Slavic languages including Slovak and Interslavic (Medžuslovjansky).

 ### Conlang & Conorthography
 - Primarily conlangs and conorthographies based on Korean, my mother tongue.